 Loss of ability to make decisions

-If you develop dementia, you are very likely to lose the ability to make decisions about your health in the later stages.
+If you are living with dementia, you are very likely to lose the ability to make decisions about your health in the later stages.
+You may be anxious that in the future you may be living with dementia.

 As the future is uncertain, you could name someone close to you (called a 'key person') who, after talking to health care professionals and carers, can agree that you can no longer make your own decisions about your health.
 The person/s you choose will not be able to make formal decisions about your care or the treatment you receive, they will simply be part of the discussion with your health care professionals and carers.